erikringsmuth/requirejs-router/readme.md

 [Download](https://github.com/erikringsmuth/requirejs-router/archive/master.zip) or use `bower install requirejs-router`.

 ## Building
+- In node.js
+- Run `npm install` to install dependencies
-In Node.js run `gulp` to lint and minify your changes.
+- Run `gulp` to lint and minify your code.
+This will also watch for changes.

 ## Running Tests
 Open `/tests/AmdSpecRunner.html` and make sure all tests pass.
 The tests are written using Jasmine.